eliranmal/vue-cli-template-dev-server/README.md

       cd <workspace-path>/vue-cli-template-dev-server # <-- you know the drill
       npm start

   this will install dependencies, and run the example app's dev server.
+  from now on, if you kill the server, you can run it again with:

+      npm run dev

 - open *./template/hello.md* and *./out/hello.md* in your editor.